Repost by multiple requests, because it’s literally happening. So, might as well review and catch the Johnny-come-latelys up.

-As I have been saying all along, if you can’t stand in front of it with an assault weapon and physically defend it, then it isn’t yours, and probably never was.
+As I have been saying all along, and is now referred to as The Barnhardt Axiom, if you can’t stand in front of it with an assault weapon and physically defend it, then it isn’t yours, and probably never was.

 (Ahem.
 Cough.
 401ks.
 Cough.)